Show institutional core titles

 - Sort by title for an alphabetical list, or by publisher, or by total

-- View a table and graph showing the usage of the top five core titles and compare this with average usage of all core titles
+- View a table showing the usage of the top five core titles and compare this with average usage of all core titles

 - Download as a CSV file to do your own more detailed analysis in Excel